Why good customer service suffers during the airline passenger crush

 For seasoned airline travelers, these perks are not quite up-to-snuff.

-The business-class lounges in major hubs are in disrepair, according to long-term frequent fliers.
 Many business travelers find themselves downgraded as airlines swap planes with more business class seats for others with fewer seats.
-Many delayed or canceled flights are announced.
-And the differences between European and US airlines’ compensation are now apparent for delayed and canceled flights.
+Many flights are delayed or canceled.
+The differences in compensation between European and US airlines for delayed and canceled flights are now apparent.

 If passengers fly on EU planes from the US to Europe, they are entitled to Euros 600 for a three-hour delay if the plane arrives three hours later than planned.
-All flights from Europe on all airlines covered by the EU regulations to the US are eligible for the Euros 600 compensation.
+All flights from Europe on all airlines covered by the EU regulations to the US are eligible for the € 600 compensation.

 This legislation helps travelers on flights within the 27 EU nations, specifically: Austria, Belgium, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, the Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia, Spain and Sweden.